Yekio284/lexemer/README.md

 # lexemer
-Made this lexemer for fun
+Made this thing for fun.
+Nothing special.